SAKryukov/dotnet-solution-structure/articles/article0.md

 Quite naturally, the approaches based on custom XAML markup have some limitations.

 First and foremost, the extension `{DynamicResource}` is not supported.
 The extension `{StaticResource}` is supported but is pretty much useless in this case.
 Indeed, when a XAML based parent object is alreay loaded and the data is transferred to the underlying data objects, it it too late to inject the extension source static data.
 By the same reason, it is useless for the localization.

+If someone has a better idea on the support of `{DynamicResource}` I would greatly appreciate it.

 Even though many data types of the data object members are supported not all types are supported automatically.
 To use some more sophisticated data types the developer would need to develope special facilities, such as type converted and the like.